Russian public holidays in 2017 and other major Russian holidays

 School holidays in Russia

-State schools follow a school calendar set down by the Ministry of Education and Science, and most private schools keep to a similar schedule.
+State schools follow the Russian school holidays set down by the Ministry of Education and Science, and most private schools keep to a similar schedule.
 The academic year runs between 1 September (when children traditionally take in flowers for the first day of school) until around the end of May, with exams in June.

 Comment here on the article, or if you have a suggestion to improve this article, please click here.